bitcoin-dot-org/Bitcoin.org/_includes/ref_core_rpcs-hijklmn.md

-A JSON array with a list of JSON objects, each object describing a single transaction: its *txid*, output index number (*vout*), *address*, the *account* that address belongs to, the unsigned scriptSig (*scriptPubKey*) to spend it, the *amount* in decimal bitcoins, and the number of *confirmations* the transactions has.
+A JSON array with a list of JSON objects, each object describing a single transaction: its *txid*, output index number (*vout*), *address*, the *account* that address belongs to, the unsigned pubkey script (*scriptPubKey*) to spend it, the *amount* in decimal bitcoins, and the number of *confirmations* the transactions has.